The practice registration with the CQC is revised as we are part of Our Health Partnership.

 - Look for evidence that care isn't meeting national standards.

-Look out for more information on the Care Quality Commision around reception.
+Look out for more information on the Care Quality Commission around reception.